karlseguin/http.zig/readme.md

     // the interface address to bind to
     .address = "127.0.0.1",

-    .errorHandler = // defaults to a basic handler that will output 500 and log the error

     // Minimum number of request & response objects to keep pooled
     pool_size: usize = 100,